-Having achieved profitability after a number of years of substantial losses, and having repaid the loans used at the time of the purchase of the Potter & Moore business, the Group's cash flow has improved substantially.
-The business is funded using invoice discounting, a bank facility secured against its assets.
-Further details are set out in Note 21.
+Having achieved profitability after a number of years of substantial losses, and repaid loans used at the time of the purchase of the Potter & Moore business, the Group's cash flow has improved substantially since the Potter & Moore acquisition in the mid 2000s.
+The business is funded using invoice financing, a bank facility secured against its assets.
+Further details are set out in Note 20.